spark423/pldi2025-artifact/README.md

 (3) Generating the exp function using the rounding-invariant input bounds method

 **Note that the oracle generation needs to be done only once.
-Skip the oracle generation if it has been made for any of the two previous methods.**
+Skip the oracle generation (i.e., ExpOracle.sh) if it has been made for any of the two previous methods.**

 ```
 $ cd ../full-gen/